elliejeanclark/startup/notes.md

 Pseudo Selectors are based on positional relationships, mouse interactions, hyperlink visitation states, and attributes.
 To accomplish this, we can change the selector to have a colon and then what the action is doing. ie `section:hover`.
 ## Declarations
 CSS Rule declarations specify a property and a value to assignewhen the rule selector matches one or more elements.
 Here are some commonly used ones.
-- barcground-color
+- background-color
 - border
-- border-radius
-- box-shadow
-- columns
+- border-radius: creates rounded corners on elements.
+Percentages and pixels accepted.
+- box-shadow: adds shadow effects.
+    - horizontal-offset is the horizontal distance of the shadow.
+Potivie values to the right, negative to the left.
+    - vertical-offset is the vertical distance of the shadow. positive values move the shadow ***down*** and negative move them ***up***.
+- columns: creates a multi-column layout for element. `columns` is shorthand for `column-width` and `column-count`.
 - color
-- cursor
+- cursor: sets the cursor to display when hovering over the element.
-- display
+- display: defines how to display the element and its children.
-- filter
-- float
+- filter: applies a visual filter.
+- float: places element to left or right in flow.
-- flex
+- flex: flex layout, used for responsive design
 - font
-- grid
+- grid: grid layout
-- height
+- height: sets the height of the box
-- margin
+- margin: sets the margin spacing
-- max
-- min
+- max: restricts the width or height to no more than the unit.
+- min: restricts the width or height to no less than the unit.
 - opacity
-- overflow
-- position
+- overflow: defines what happens when content doesn't fit inside the box.
+- position: defines how the element is positioned in the document.
-- padding
+- padding: sets the padding spacing
-- left
-- text-align
-- top
-- transform
+- left: the horizontal value of a positioned element
+- text-align: defines how the text is aligned in the element
+- top: thevertical value of a positioned element
+- transform: applies a transformation to the element.
-- width
+- width: sets the width of the box.
-- z-index
+- z-index: controls the positioning of the element on the z axis.
 ### Units
 Units can change based on the element you are trying to define.
 Here are some common ones.
 They are all prefixed with a number when used as a property.
-- px
-- pt
-- in
-- cm
-- %
-- em
-- rem
-- ex
-- vw
-- vh
-- vmin
-- vmax
+- px: number of pixels
+- pt: number of points (1/72 of an inch)
+- in: number of inches
+- cm: number of centimeters
+- %: percentage of the parent element
+- emj: a multiplier of the width of the letter m in the parent's font
+- rem: a multiplier of the width of the letter m in the root's font.
+- ex: a multiplier of the height of the element's font.
+- vw: a percentage of the viewport's width
+- vh: a percentage of the viewport's height
+- vmin: a percentage of the viewport's smaller dimension
+- vmax: a percentage of the viewport's larger dimension.
 ### Color
 There are multiple ways to describe color.
 - keyword ie red